 To summarize, there is ample evidence of a notable mild procyclical component in the LFPR.
-But the methods used to quantify this component are only of limited use for the real-time assessment needed for policy decisions.
+But the methods used to quantify this component are only of limited use for the realtime assessment needed for policy decisions.
 As a result, the uncertainty about the trend component of participation has been an order of magnitude larger than that about the natural rate of unemployment.
 In the next section, we introduce a flow-based methodology to assess the state of the participation cycle in real time.
 Our method relies on measuring the specific drivers that shape the path of the participation rate rather than extracting the trend component of the LFPR.

-IV.
-The Cyclical Forces Shaping Labor Force Participation
+4 The Cyclical Forces Shaping Labor Force Participation

 In this section, we develop a measure of the participation cycle and compute it for the 1978-2019 period.
-Our starting point is the observation that the dynamics of the EPOP ratio, LFPR and unemployment rate are all driven by the same six flows between the labor force states of employment (E), unemployment (U) and nonparticipation (N).
-These joint dynamics allows us to quantify how changes in labor market opportunities-as measured by job loss and job finding rates-translate into LFPR fluctuations.
-Additionally, our framework provides an assessment of the importance of labor force entry and exits in driving labor force participation rate changes both over the business cycle and in the long run.
+Our starting point is the observation that the dynamics of the EPOP ratio, LFPR, and unemployment all are driven by the same six flows between the labor force states of employment (E), unemployment (U), and nonparticipation (N).
+Thi joint dynamics allows us to quantify how changes in labor market opportunities-as measured by job loss and job finding rates-translate into LFPR fluctuations.
+Additionally, our framework provides an assessment of the importance of labor force entry and exits in driving labor force participation rate changes both over the business cycle and in the long-run.

-The methodology we employ builds on Elsby et al. 2019 and decomposes the evolution of shares of the population in each labor force state, {E, U, N}, into parts due to changes in each of the six different labor market flow rates between these three states.
-A smaller number of papers take into account all six labor force status flows, as we do here, for the analysis of the dynamics of unemployment.
-We find this decomposition a useful addition to existing methods used to quantify the participation cycle because it has three advantages.
-First, it explicitly takes into account how the dynamics of the unemployment and participation rates are jointly determined by the same economic forces.
-Secondly, by tracing changes in the participation rate to changes in labor market flows it helps identify the economic mechanisms that shape the participation cycle.
-Finally, the decomposition is easily implementable in real time using data generally released on the first Friday of the month after the reference month.
-We start our analysis with an overview of the magnitude of gross flows in subsection IV.i. and introduce our decomposition in subsection IV.ii.
-In subsection IV.iii. we provide the main intuition behind the forces the decomposition identifies and discuss why the source of the participation cycle is job-loss and job-finding rates, rather than flow rates across the participation margin.
-In the final subsection of this part, we show that the magnitude of the cyclical pressures on employment coming from participation are about two-thirds of those coming from unemployment and that they lag the unemployment cycle by several months.
+The methodology we employ builds on Elsby et al. (2019) and decomposes the evolution of shares of the population in each labor force state, $\{E, U, N\}$, into parts due to changes in each of the six different labor market flow rates between these three states.19 A smaller number of papers take into account all six labor force status flows, as we do here, for the analysis of the dynamics of unemployment.20 We find this decomposition a useful addition to existing methods used to quantify the participation cycle because it has three advantages.
+First, it explicitly takes into account how the dynamics of the unemployment and participation rates are jointly